 This is the first time we have heard that medications might be shipped via ocean freight.
 We wonder whether they are in temperature and humidity-controlled containers.
 We have spoken with insiders who state that a lot of meds are indeed shipped by cargo ship.
 Containers have skyrocketed in price.
 Are generic manufacturers spending money to maintain their precious products within the FDA very stringent specifications?
 We have no idea, but it worries us.

 There is another problem linked to our dependence upon foreign pharmaceutical manufacturing.
 Quality may suffer during a pandemic.
 As previously mentioned, that is partly because FDA inspectors have been called home from China and India.
 The honor system has replaced FDA oversight.

 Coronavirus drug shortages may encourage U.S. lawmakers to reevaluate the appeal of less expensive foreign-made medicines.
 Maybe it is time to reward companies for making medicines at home where they can be regularly inspected by the FDA.

 Share Your Thoughts About Coronavirus Drug Shortages:

 Have you ever experienced a recall of one of your prescriptions?
 Blood pressure drugs like irbesartan, losartan and valsartan were recalled because of nitrosamine contamination.
 So was ranitidine (Zantac).
-By the way, Valisure was the pharmacy that discovered the problem with this medication.

-Just last week we learned that a generic manufacturer, Avet Pharmaceuticals, Inc. had to recall the antibiotic tetracycline.
+A generic manufacturer, Avet Pharmaceuticals, Inc. had to recall the antibiotic tetracycline.